Is it risky to use an extension?

 Linkedin uses various techniques to determine whether an automated system is being used, including:

-1. Linkedin monitors the frequency of requests: if the visit to profiles is too fast, if the user sends too many messages in too short a period of time, they may consider that there is an automation.
+- Linkedin monitors the frequency of requests: if the visit of profiles is too fast, if the user sends too many messages in too short a time period, it can consider that there is an automation

-2. Linkedin monitors certain actions in particular and establishes certain limits: the total number of invitations sent per week (between 50 and 200), the total number of messages sent per day, the total number of profile visits per day...
-If these limits are systematically achieved, they can consider that there is an automation.
+- Linkedin monitors certain actions in particular and establishes certain limits: the total number of invitations sent per week (between 50 and 200), the total number of messages sent per day, the total number of profile visits per day...
+If these limits are systematically reached, it can consider that there is automation.

-3. Linkedin monitors IP addresses.
-If you use an automated system that is cloud-based, if that system has an IP address whose geolocation does not match yours, Linkedin can see these inconsistencies.
+- Linkedin monitors IP addresses.
+If you use an automated system that is cloud-based, if that system has an IP address that doesn't match your geolocation, Linkedin can see those inconsistencies.

-4. Linkedin monitors multi-connections from the same browser session.
-If you have several Linkedin accounts and if you disconnect/reconnect to switch from one account to another, Linkedin will identify this and may consider that you are not respecting the platform's T&Cs.
+- Linkedin monitors multiple connections from the same browser session.
+If you have multiple Linkedin accounts and you log out/log back in to switch between them, Linkedin will identify this and may consider that you are not complying with the platform's T&Cs.

 Important information

-Linkedin monitoring measures adapt to the type of account.
-A young account will be under close surveillance and will have low usage limits.
-A free account will generally be more checked than a premium account.
-An account that has already had a warning or temporary restriction will be much more checked...
+Linkedin's monitoring measures adapt to the type of account.
+A young account will be closely monitored and will have low usage limits.
+A free account will generally be more monitored than a premium account.
+An account that has already had a warning or a temporary restriction will be much more monitored...

-In particular, it is very important to stop exporting or having automated actions (with Kanbox or any other tool) for several days if your account has a temporary restriction.
-An account can have some temporary restrictions without being banned.
-But there is a very high risk of permanent banning after 3 or 4 restrictions.
+It is especially important to stop exporting or having automated actions (with Kanbox or any other tool) for several days if your account has a temporary restriction.
+An account can have a few temporary restrictions without being banned.
+But there is a very high risk of permanent ban after 3 or 4 restrictions.

-How does Kanbox take care of the security of your account?
+How does Kanbox take care of your account security?

 At Kanbox, the security of your account is one of our highest priorities.
 We have implemented several measures for this.
-If you take a look at the different techniques used by Linkedin:
+If we take the different techniques used by Linkedin:

-1. We artificially introduce delays when you export users or when you launch mass actions, in order to mimic human behavior.
-This is why mass actions can sometimes seem long.
+- We artificially introduce delays when you export users or when you launch mass actions, in order to mimic human behavior.
+This is the reason why mass actions can sometimes seem long.

-2. We have defined daily export quotas (80 users/day on Linkedin and 2500 users/day on Sales Navigator) in order to remain within the limits acceptable to Linkedin.
-Regarding sending invitations, we display a message to warn you if we consider that you have reached the limits.
-We have not yet introduced limits for messages / invitations because these are actions that you trigger manually.
+- We have set daily export quotas (80 users/day on Linkedin and 2500 users/day on Sales Navigator) to stay within the limits acceptable by Linkedin.
+Regarding sending invitations, we display a message to warn you if we consider that you have sent a limit number of invitations.
+We have not yet introduced limits for messages/invitations because these are actions that you trigger manually.
 With automations, we will introduce quotas just like for exports.

-4. We advise you to open a new Chrome session for each Linkedin account to prevent this problem.
+- We recommend that you log in to Chrome for each Linkedin account to prevent this issue.